netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 **Disclaimer** *The configurations generated in this demo are not production ready by any stretch, and are purely used to illustrate how to extract the data from NetBox as your network source of truth to be consumed by an automation tool (Ansible in this case) to generate example configs.
 You would need to extend the templates so suit your own device types and configuration requirements, but you can certainly use them as a starting point.*

 ## Video - Automating Device Configurations with NetBox and Ansible
 OK, so with all that said - let's get to the fun stuff!!
-This video will step you through how the whole process from setting up NetBox as the source for the Ansible Inventory through generating the finished configuration files.
+This video will step you through the whole process from setting up NetBox as the source for the Ansible Inventory through to generating the finished configuration files.

 If you are following along you can find the [Ansible playbooks](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/ansible) in the course Git Repository and you can use these as a starting point for building your collection of playbooks for NetBox.